berfinbaybars/WeatherApp/README.md

 ```

 ```bash
     ...\WeatherApp\client\weatherapp> npm install
 ```

 ### Execution
 #### You need to execute both frontend and backend applications in order to make this app work flawlessly.
-Use seperate terminals to execute each.
+Use separate terminals to execute each.

 ```bash
     ...\WeatherApp> npm start